DoubleLForce5/Code_Quiz/README.md

 For each correct answer, the user is awarded five points.
 However, for each incorrect answer, the user is penalized and five seconds are deducted from the clock.
+At the end of the quiz, the user is invited to enter their initials to save their score.
 ![Screen Shot 2021-08-25 at 12 51 16 PM](https://user-images.githubusercontent.com/73543476/130840633-e70a1294-fc37-49f9-ae6a-6cd50ce1963f.png)

+Upon entering their initials, the user's score is then posted to the highscores section of the application.
 ![Screen Shot 2021-08-25 at 12 51 38 PM](https://user-images.githubusercontent.com/73543476/130840684-e3b2e024-556b-42d7-9d1f-c35deb5b836d.png)